 No vaccinations are required to enter Guatemala.
 That said, it’s smart to be up-to-date on yellow fever, typhoid, tetanus, rabies, and measles-mumps-rubella (MMR) shots.
 A hepatitis vaccine is also a good idea.
 Although malaria medication is not required, it may be prudent if you're visiting Guatemala's rural lowlands.
 If you’re going to take malaria medication, you need to begin taking it a few weeks before traveling to Guatemala.

 The Centers for Disease Control and Prevention (CDC) has current information on vaccinations and disease in Guatemala.
 Their website is wwwnc.cdc.gov/travel

 It’s not uncommon for travelers to get a case of diarrhea in Guatemala.
-This usually only lasts a day or two, but if the problem persists it could be food poisoning — if this happens, drink lots of fluids and replace your electrolytes.
+This usually only lasts a day or two, but if the problem persists it could be food poisoning — if this happens, drink lots of fluids to replace your electrolytes.
 You might also want to get an anti-diarrheal medication from a pharmacy.

 Other gastrointestinal issues include traveler’s diarrhea, dysentery, and even cholera.
 The last two are pretty unlikely, but you may come down with a case of “the runs” from traveler’s diarrhea, especially if you eat street food or drink non-purified water.

 Insect-borne diseases — including malaria and dengue — are often transmitted by mosquitos in Guatemala.
 The best way to avoid these illnesses is to use bug spray with DEET and wear long-sleeved clothing, especially while in forested areas.
 It’s also possible to buy clothing that’s been treated with permethrin, a chemical that repels bugs.
 Anti-malarial drugs can also be purchased in Guatemala without a prescription.

 Doctors, Hospitals, and Pharmacies